 JUMPING THE BROOM

-I know about the concept of 'jumping the broom' thanks to Roots.
-However, fortunately the African-American tradition of signifying a couple's marriage is also explained to us in Jumping the Broom itself: in slave days, where marriages between slaves was not recognized, the only way to signify a couple had been joined in matrimony was by 'jumping a broom', thus signaling to the slave community that they were wed.
+The African-American tradition of signifying a couple's marriage is explained to us in Jumping the Broom itself: in slave days, where marriages between slaves were not recognized, the only way to signify a couple had been joined in matrimony was by 'jumping a broom', thus signaling to the slave community that they were wed.
 As can be expected by the title, the film Jumping the Broom will be about an African-American wedding.
 However, the film is also about family: the good, the bad, and the surprisingly naughty.

 Sabrina Watson (Paula Patton) has been going around from one guy to another, but after her latest humiliation she's made a bargain w/God: she won't sleep with another man until marriage, but God has to make it absolutely clear the man she's with is the man she's meant to be.
-Wouldn't you know it: right after this bargain, she literally runs into the perfect man (and I do mean literally): one Jason Taylor (Laz Alonso).
-Five incredible months later (the screen uses the word incredible), Sabrina gets a job offer from China, and Jason doesn't want to have a long-distance romance, so there's only one thing to do: he proposes.
-The marriage must be done within quickly, so as incredible as it sounds, it's time for the two families to meet.
+Wouldn't you know it: right after this bargain, she literally runs into the perfect man: one Jason Taylor (Laz Alonso).
+Five incredible months later (the screen uses the word 'incredible'), Sabrina gets a job offer from China, and Jason doesn't want to have a long-distance romance, so there's only one thing to do: he proposes.
+The marriage must be done within quickly, so as incredible as it sounds that five months have passed without this happening, it's time for the two families to meet.

-The bride's family is from hoity-toity Martha's Vineyard.
-The Watsons are uber-wealthy: grande dame Claudine (Angela Basssett), her perhaps philandering husband Gregg (Brian Stokes Mitchell), and her troublesome sister Geneva (Valarie Pettiford).
+The bride's family is from chic Martha's Vineyard.
+The Watsons are upper-crust: grande dame Claudine (Angela Basssett), her perhaps philandering husband Gregg (Brian Stokes Mitchell), and her troublesome sister Geneva (Valarie Pettiford).
 They have met Jason, but know nothing of his family.

 The men were unfortunately underused.
 Alonzo was a bit dull as the nearly-perfect fiancee, and Pooch's Ricky got lost in the story to where he was almost non-important as a character.
 However, all this is I think more a result of Elizabeth Hunter and Arlene Gibbs' screenplay than with them as actors.